 The walk over the Rochers du Bouc is unproblematic except at one point when you pass the summit and start descending toward the short passage over a glacier in order to get to the hut.
 There is a fixed iron chain on a rather steep rock, perhaps some 8-10 meters long (see the movie below with a group of climbers which I found on YouTube, at 10:45).
 I did not have a rope to secure myself (did not know about this particular section), so sliding down the chain was a bit scary because of the deep drop below it.

-But all was fine and I was in the hut in 3 hours and 30 minutes from the dam.
+But everything was fine and I was in the hut in 3 hours and 30 minutes from the dam.
 The weather was fine all the time and my plan was to spend the night there.
 From the log-book which I saw there, it appeared that 12 people were sleeping the night before (it was Sunday).
 But I was alone, it was Monday (just to know how to choose if you decide to go there).

 The wood was available, so I made a fire and cooked a soup after bringing snow from outside in a large pot.
 The atmosphere was just perfect.
 But the night was still young when the wind started, clouds descended on the area, and it became rather noisy.
 However I was very happy, the building is simply beautiful (just see these pictures bellow), it was warm inside, and I was in a great mood after eating and making a coffee.

 It was much later during the night that I realized it was snowing.
 It was a mixture of snow and hail.
 This made me worried as I expected the section with chain would become tricky if it was covered with ice.
 Though there was no much choice but to wait for the dawn and to see the situation.